alexandre-lavoie/game-of-life/README.md

-# game-of-life
+# Conway's Game Of Life
-A recreation of Conway's Game Of Life.
+A recreation of the famous Conway's Game Of Life.